patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## compile this sketch
 Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
 The ota updates won't work with other versons.

-Or use the binary file ESP-ECU-v6_10 to flash it directly on your ESP device.
+Or use the binary file ESP-ECU-v6_12 to flash directly on your ESP device.

 ## the hardware
 It is nothing more than an esp device like nodemcu or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.